Nonequilibrium DC Current Generation in a Driven Dissipative Haldane Model: Conclusion

-The findings presented here lay the groundwork for further examination of the driven damped Haldane model and characterization of its phase diagram through simulations over a broader parameter space.
+The findings presented here lay the groundwork for further examination of this driven dissipative Haldane model and characterization of its phase diagrams through simulations over a broader parameter space.
 One particularly intriguing question not answered by the present work is how the above results would change if an interface were introduced to this model.
 In the unperturbed case, a quantized edge current emerges at the interface, so one would expect that the introduction of damping and driving forces leads to an interplay between the net DC current generated by broken inversion symmetry and the interface edge current.